Skip to Content

 Regenerate Values

-By checking this option, the values associated with states of Continuous Nodes are re-computed from the each subset of.
-If the linearization is requested, it will be preformed after regenerating the values.
+By checking this option, the values associated with states of Continuous Nodes are recomputed from each subset of data.
+If linearization is requested, it is performed after regenerating the values.

 Output Directory

-You can specifies the directory in which all newly-generated networks — one for each state of the Breakout Node — can be saved.
+You can specify the directory in which all newly-generated networks — one for each state of the Breakout Node — can be saved.
 Note that saving the network files is optional.

 Results